 Hills of Bear Creek

 The Hills of Bear Creek Development by Milestone Community Builders is located approximately 14 miles south of downtown Austin off FM 1626 in the City of Manchaca.
 Homes in the Hills of Bear Creek are the most affordable on this list starting at 290K.
 The Hills of Bear Creek is a multi-phase development that is more than 50% complete.
 They have inventory and soon to be completed homes available in Phase 4.
 If you would like to choose your lot and selections, you can do so in the last and final Phase 5.
 The community offers 9 unique floor plans that all come standard with desired features such as granite countertops, open floor plans and energy-saving technology.
 Additionally a plethora of community features such as a pool and grilling area offer even more reasons to consider the Hills of Bear Creek home.
-Click here to view available homes in the Hills of Bear Creek.

 Bear Creek Crossing

 MI Homes’ Bear Creek Crossing neighborhood feels like you are in the middle of the country.
 In reality, the community is less than 15 miles from downtown Austin and about 10 minutes from the South Park Meadows shopping center which has just about every large retailer you can think of and a plethora of restaurants.
 Homes in Bear Creek Crossing range from 1,825 to 4,000 square feet, and are priced from 313K.
 Tall ceilings, 42 inch kitchen cabinets, and a plethora of options for customization make Bear Creek Crossing homes a great fit for almost everyone.
 The tax rate for Bear Creek Crossing is the lowest of all the homes on this list at 1.86%.
-Click here to view available homes in Bear Creek Crossing.

 Enclave at Estancia